 The Institute Presents: Traditions of Christmas

-For our First Christmas together at the Institute, we wanted our members to describe a little bit their Traditions for Christmas.
-They may not be the same for everyone, but they help bring us together a little bit, and that's what the Institute is all about.
-So firstly from the Institute and the Youth Association for a Greater Europe, we wish you all a Merry Christmas!
+It's our second Christmas together here at the Institute and we wanted to continue the tradition of sharing our traditions for Christmas!
+Like last year, they may not be the same for everyone, but they help bring us together across Greater Europe, and that's what the Institute it all about.
+So from the Institute for a Greater Europe, we wish you all a Merry Christmas!

 Ana Popova - Ruse, Bulgaria

 Celebrating Christmas in Bulgaria is all about a miraculous process of weight gain.
 The traditional Christmas’ Eve dinner is made of an odd number of dishes which should not contain meet.
 However, drinking 45% Mulled Rakia without the consumption of any animal would not meet the standards of a true Bulgarian.
 Your grandmother has at least put some effort into hiding the meat in pickled cabbage leaves and has created the wonder of Sarma.